lemonmade/quilt/documentation/getting-started.md

 yarn create @quilted package # for yarn
 ```

-This command will install [`@quilted/create`](../packages/create) and run its included binary.
-This binary will ask you some questions about the package:
+This command will install [`@quilted/create`](../packages/create) and run its included executable.
+This executable will ask you some questions about the package:

 - What **name** you want to use for the package.
 If you intend to publish this package with a [scoped name](https://docs.npmjs.com/about-scopes), you should include the scope when asked for the name.
 - The **directory** you want to use to contain your new package